beyescay/memento/README.md

 All we did was, we just slowed down the decay rate of the memory.
 But with just four repititions, we ended up slowing down the decay rate significantly.
 To give you an idea of how much of an improvement we have made with this pattern of spaced repitition, here are some numbers.

-After the fourth repitition, this is how long it would take to completely forget an information.
+After the fourth repitition, this is how long it would for an information to completely vanish from the memory.

 ```
 315 days ~ 10.5 months
 ```

-And without any repititions, guess how long it would take to completely forget that same information.
+And without any repititions, guess how long it would take for the same information to completely disappear.
 ```
 2 days!!
 ```